n8n-io/n8n-docs/docs/doc2/company-information.md

 Enter all company specific information here so that it can be used for various exports you might use.

-You will end up in the following screen.
+You will end up on the following screen.

 ![](/_images/doc2/Company_2.png){ loading=lazy }